reujab/silver/readme.md

 ### Configuration

 Now that you have silver installed, you need to configure it.
-To have your prompt look like the one in the screenshot above, create `silver.toml` with the following content:
+To have your prompt look like the screenshot at the top of the readme, create `silver.toml` with:

 ```toml
 [[left]]